How Do Infrared Thermometers Works

 1. Are infrared thermometers safe to use on the human body?

 Yes, infrared thermometers are safe to use on the human body.
-They measure surface temperatures without making physical contact, which eliminates the risk of infection or injury.
+They measure surface temperatures without physical contact, eliminating the risk of infection or injury.

 2. Can infrared thermometers measure temperature in dark or highly reflective objects?